Rebranding – here’s what you need to think about before moving forward:

 Often internal changes in a company can warrant a brand refresh and new identity.
 Whatever the reason for these changes, they need to be communicated to your external audience.
 If your firm now looks different on the inside, it also needs to look different on the outside.

-Develop a corporate narrative for your employees that supports the refresh.
+Develop a corporate narrative for your employees that supports the rebrand.
 By creating a refreshed corporate narrative to go along with the brand refresh, you’ll help everyone understand who you are, what you do, why you matter, and what the future holds for your business.
 If your employees understand this, communicating your company’s strengths and differentiators will become easy, clear and consistent for everyone.

-Throughout the brand refresh process, keep in mind that your company’s brand is more than the products you sell or the services you offer.
+Throughout the rebrand process, keep in mind that your company’s brand is more than the products you sell or the services you offer.
 Your brand is what you stand for as a company.
 It’s your belief system, your philosophy and your credibility.
 Those points all translate into the perception your targeted audience will see and experience, and ultimately drive their decision to align with your company as a customer.